scienceacademy/web/content/assignments/poker.md

 * If the player's funds are 0, end the game.

 * Finally, ask the player if they'd like to play again.
 If they don't, display their final winnings.
 If they do, shuffle the deck and repeat.

+* Don't forget to shuffle the deck before dealing each hand.

 ## Payout table